-In just a few years, issues which were considered ‘techie’, or deemed futuristic, became part of the diplomatic reality.
+In other words, issues which were considered ‘techie’ subjects, or deemed futuristic, became part of the diplomatic reality.
 Artificial intelligence, cyber-attacks, fake news, and e-commerce are negotiated at the United Nations, and at regional and bilateral fora worldwide.
 In developing their digital/cyber/tech diplomacies, countries face many challenges and open issues, including:

-Some countries have already developed new approaches to these challenges.
+Countries have started developing new approaches to digital diplomacy challenges.
 Denmark’s tech ambassador focuses on relations with the tech industry in Silicon Valley; Switzerland has a decentralised digital diplomacy approach across government departments and scientific networks; the delegations of the EU and Canada in Geneva have appointed diplomats who focus exclusively on digital aspects of multilateral affairs.
 These approaches and other examples will enrich our discussion on how to conduct diplomacy in the digital age.

 The conference will take place on Wednesday, 18th September 2019, at DiploFoundation, WMO/OMM building, 7bis, Avenue de la Paix, Geneva.